simplegr33n/RoboDuino/TobySoft_3/README.md

 Advanced TobySoft by a version to start integrating RF using NRF24L01 modules.

+## TobyTransmit 1.0

+Sketch for the remote manual control Arduino.

 ## Sensors and Equipment

+**Arduino Mega** - running an Atmega 2560.
+For the robot.
+Working towards half the pins used...

+**Arduino Mega** - running an Atmega 1280, for the remote manual controller.
+Overkill in size, will use something smaller in the future.

+**NRF24L01** (2x) - RF Transceiver modules.
+One for the robot and one for the remote manual control Arduino.

 **L298N** - Fairly general purpose small motor controller